ConfederacyOfGaia/Gaia/zephyrlands.md

 Genoujian mages (females only) use rune magic exclusively, and are divided into two types:  Rock Scribes, who inscribe their runes on rocks and use these to channel their power, and XXX, who tattoo the runes directly onto their skin.
 In both cases, the runes function identically:  The runemage invokes the power imbued in the rune.
 See the [runemage class description](runemage.md) for the details.

 PCs from Genouj can be eith male or female, but make sure you play the backgrounds appropriately.

-##### Notes

-* Similar to Gerudo
-* Matriarchal society
-* Males are treated as slaves
-  * There is a small male breeding class (not playable as PCs) and complex rules around bloodlines to prevent interbreeding.
-* Genoujian females are the same physical size and weight as males from other cultures.
-* Genouj is famous for its runemages; druids, fighters, rogues are common as well, but very few rangers.
-* Create the Runemage class, using the [UA Rune Caster](https://drive.google.com/file/d/0ByuMtiayU2p2NTlCdWhmVm5SRjg/view?usp=sharing) as the basis.

 #### Selarius, The Elven Homelands